-The CATIE Robotics Team has been formed at the beginning of 2018 and is part of CATIE, a digital technology transfer center at the crossroads between research and industry.
+The CATIE Robotics Team was formed at the beginning of 2018 and is part of CATIE, a RTO (Research and Technology Organization).
 CATIE is a non-profit organization supported by the Nouvelle-Aquitaine French region whose mission is to assist companies willing to adopt and integrate digital technologies in their technological and economic development.
-By creating a RoboCup@Home team, our ambition is to be part of an experts community, nurture our robotic knowledge and share it to foster progress towards a tangible goal.
+By creating a RoboCup@Home team, our ambition is to be part of an expert community, nurture our robotic knowledge and share it to foster progress towards a tangible goal.
 The competition offers an objective benchmark to measure progress and is a stimulating means to unite efforts locally.

-In 2018, we focused on integrating proven technologies and achieving simple but robust behaviours in key fields such as safe navigation, Simultaneous Localization And Mapping (SLAM), force based grasping, person and object recognition.
+In 2018, we focused on integrating proven technologies and achieving simple but robust behaviors in key fields such as safe navigation, Simultaneous Localization And Mapping (SLAM), force based grasping, person and object recognition.
 TIAGo, an off-the-shelf service robot, was chosen as our main development platform and Robot Operating System (ROS) as our middleware framework.
-This approach worked well in our first international competitions: we ranked second in GermanOpen's 2019 RoboCup@Home2, third in Sydney's 2019 RoboCup@Home and second in SciRoc's Episode 7 challenge.
-As we now enter year two, our goal is to reach integrated, robust and safe high level behaviors for our robot.
-We currently work to enhance our vision pipeline and make it shareable with the community.
-We also explore flexible grasping and redesigning Epock's head to enhance user interactions, particularly in order to make the robot's intentions clearer to laymen.
+This approach worked well in our first international competitions: we ranked second in GermanOpen 2019 RoboCup@Home2, third in Sydney 2019 RoboCup@Home and second in SciRoc Episode 7 challenge.
+As we enter year four, our goal is to achieve high-level, integrated, robust, modular, and safe behaviors for our robot.
+We are currently working on improving our MoveIt! based grasping pipeline and making it shareable with the community.
+We are also exploring the servoing issues of the mobile base to provide a universal motor control core which is independent of the hardware base.
+Moreover, we have a particular sensitivity to possible cyber-physical improvements on the platform allowing us to unlock technological barriers.